OliverEvans96/instant-docs/src/pages/docs/presence-and-topics.md

 }, [])
 ```

-`usePresence` accepts a second paramer to select specific slices of user's presence object.
+`usePresence` accepts a second parameter to select specific slices of user's presence object.
 For example `db.usePresence('example-room', { keys: ['status'] })` will only return the `status` value for each peer, and will only trigger an update when a user's `status` value changes (ignoring any other changes to presence).
 This is useful for optimizing re-renders in React.

 You may also specify and array of `peers` and a `user` flag to further constrain the output.
 If you wanted a "write-only" hook, it would look like this: `db.usePresence('example-room', { peers: [], user: false })`

 ## Topics

-Instat provides 2 hooks for sending and handling events for a given topic. `usePublishTopic` returns a function you can call to publihs an event, and `useTopicEffect` will be called each time a peer in the same room publishes an event for that topic.
+Instant provides 2 hooks for sending and handling events for a given topic. `usePublishTopic` returns a function you can call to publish an event, and `useTopicEffect` will be called each time a peer in the same room publishes an event for that topic.

 ```javascript
 const publishEmote = db.usePublishTopic('example-room', 'emotes')